Research// Energy storage systems

 Strong universities of applied sciences – impulses for the region

 With SmartPro, Aalen University of Applied Sciences has positioned itself in the top group of universities of applied sciences nationwide.
-SmartPro is one of ten partnerships funded by the funding measure “FH-Impuls” of the Federal Ministry of Education and Research with around 10 million euros from 2017 until 2025.
-Core objectives are the sustainable expansion of the regional transfer and cooperation network, the strengthening of research, and innovative power.
-SmartPro makes contributions to social challenges such as climate protection and digitization.
+SmartPro is one of ten partnerships funded through the “FH-Impuls” program of the Federal Ministry of Education and Research with around 10 million euros from 2017 until 2025.
+Core objectives are the sustainable expansion of the regional transfer and cooperation network as well as strengthening the research profile and innovative power.
+SmartPro contributes to the advancement of climate protection and digitalization, two key social challenges.